 How do I know what to prioritize if multiple things are equally important?

-HomePage Genius™ walks you through establishing that clear priority—so visitors know what problem you solve, who it’s for, and what to do next.
-Answer a few questions, and it helps you build the hierarchy your site needs to turn interest into action.
+HomePage Genius™ walks you through establishing the right priority—so visitors know what problem you solve, who it’s for, and what to do next.
+For just $7, it’s the fastest way to turn a homepage that shows everything into one that guides decisions.